eelcovv/SignalFilters/README.rst

 -----

-* The `SciPy`_ provides most signal processing tool, such as as power spectral density estimator *welch*, which uses an equivalent algorithm as the *specdens* fuction from the Matlab tool box
+* The `SciPy`_ provides most signal processing tool, such as as power spectral density estimator *welch*, which uses an equivalent algorithm as the *specdens* function from the Matlab tool box
 * The filters defined in this package are in fact front ends to the Scipy filters, however, in this package the filters have a more user-friendly interface.